walmartlabs/lacinia/docs/tutorial/designer-data.rst

 .. ex:: add-designers src/clojure_game_geek/schema.clj
    :emphasize-lines: 14-25, 41-42

-``resolve-board-game-designers`` is pretty straight forward.
-As with all field resolvers [#root]_, it is passed the containing resolved value (a BoardGame, in this case) and in turn, resolves the next step down.
+As with all field resolvers [#root]_, ``resolve-board-game-designers`` is passed the containing resolved value (a BoardGame, in this case) and in turn, resolves the next step down, in this case, a list of Designers.

+This is an important point: the data from your external source does not have to be in the shape described by your schema ... you just must be able to transform it into that shape.
+Field resolvers come into play both when you need to fetch data from an external source, and when you need to reshape that data to match the schema.

 GraphQL doesn't make any guarantees about order of values in a list field;
 when it matter, it falls on us to add documentation to describe the order,